benhammondmusic/familyfriendly/notes.md

 - A REPORT CARD can contain an optional Y/N to PLACE fields: POTTY? - TABLE M? - TABLE W?
 FRESH?
 NUM-NUMS?
 COFFEE?
 MASKS?

 https://trello.com/b/y4dMEE1k/project-2

+TODO!

+- make repo public
+- generate new API key once I've figured out how to hide it.
+- populate two levels deep. where did i need this?
+- buttons are ugly
+- need padding/margin
+- import text sizing from website
+- import coolors
+- finish nav bar
+- add map on /places
+- use functions for mapping instead of typing in each view file
+- btn add report card while viewing single place in show